-- 1. Even stronger encouragement will be given to observers in future years to summarise their observations, so they record which observations relate to each bird, and which are definitely different birds. - 2.
+- Even stronger encouragement will be given to observers in future years to summarise their observations, so they record which observations relate to each bird, and which are definitely different birds. - 2.
 Observers will again be requested to notify the organisers as soon as possible if they do not carry out a survey at a Watch-point they have been allocated.

-These issues have been stressed in 2016, and each subsequent year, but they have still been a problem every year.
-In the light of this experience, these issues will be stressed even more strongly in future years, as well as the need to collect in all the survey maps as soon as possible.
+These issues were stressed in 2016, and each subsequent year, but they have still been a problem every year.
+In the light of this experience, these issues will continue to be stressed, as well as the need to collect in all the survey maps as soon as possible.